UltraEngine/Documentation/CPP_DeleteDir.md

 # Remarks #
 If any files or subfolders exist within the specified folder, it will not be deleted unless the recursive option is set to true.

-It is not possible to restore deleted files.
+It is not possible to restore deleted folders.
 Use this feature with caution.